montybasquiart/montybasquiart/README.md

 🌱 I’m learning and honing my skills at ALX.

-👨🏿‍💻 I'm interested in developing softwares and applications.
+👨🏿‍💻 I'm interested in developing software and applications.

 ⚡ In my free time, I read books or design User Interfaces.